holochain/docs-pages/src/concepts/6_crud_actions.md

 ## Simulating mutability

-You might remember from [a few pages back](../3_source_chain/) that we described each element as an ‘action’, not a thing.
+You might remember from [a few pages back](../3_source_chain/) that we described each record as an ‘action’, not a thing.
 When you create, update, or delete a piece of data, you’re actually recording the _act of doing it_.
 (This is called [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), if you’re interested.)

 Here are all the mutation actions an agent can perform: